JonnyKong/AccuMO/README.md

 #### 4. Run the experiments and compute the results

-1. Start the server process:
+1. On the linux server, start the server process:

     ```bash
     # (from the top-level directory)
     python -m server.server
     ```

-2. Run the following command on the laptop to start offloading the downloaded video.
-Replace `<SERVER_IP>` with the address of the server.
+2. On the laptop, run the following command to start offloading the downloaded video, replacing `<SERVER_IP>` with the address of the server.

     ```bash
     adb shell am start -n com.example.accumo/.MainActivity \